 “Why can’t I hear God’s voice?”
-I’m asked this all of the time.
+People ask me this a lot.
 I have compassion for people who struggle to hear the voice of God because I used to be there.
-The reality is God is speaking to you and wants you to be able to hear Him speaking more than you do.
-God gave us Jesus in order that we might have fellowship with Him.
-That is how desperately He wants to communicate with us.
+The reality is God is speaking to you and wants you to be able to hear His voice more than you do.
+God gave us His Son so that we can have fellowship with Him.
+When we see the cross, we see just how desperately He wants to communicate with us.
 So what’s the holdup?

 Here are 5 reasons you might be having trouble hearing the voice of God.